 Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

-How do I get to Hampi?
+How do you get to Hampi?

-From Bengaluru (most common): Overnight sleeper bus to Hospet (7-8 hours, INR 800-1,500 on redbus.in) or the Hampi Express train (10 hours, INR 300-600).
+From Bengaluru (most common): Take the overnight sleeper bus to Hospet (7-8 hours, INR 800-1,500 on redbus.in) or the Hampi Express train (10 hours, INR 300-600).
 From Hospet to Hampi: local bus (INR 15, 30 min), auto-rickshaw (INR 150-200), or shared tempo.

 Overnight bus (8-9 hours, INR 700-1,200).
-Popular backpacker route.
+A well-worn backpacker route.

 By air: Flights to Bellary/Jindal Vijayanagar (VDY, 32 km) or Hubli (HBX, 143 km) are limited but growing.